Safeguarding Common WordPress Vulnerabilities: A Complete Guide

 How Secure is WordPress- Is it Really Vulnerable?

 Given WordPress’s dominance on the web, it is no surprise that it attracts malicious attacks frequently.
-A notable example is CVE-2024-10924.
-It allowed attackers to log into WordPress sites with administrative rights.
-With this, attackers can execute code across millions of sites remotely.
+Vulnerabilities in third-party plugins and themes are the most common entry points, a pattern confirmed repeatedly in the WordPress vulnerability database.
+A notable example is CVE-2024-10924, a critical authentication bypass flaw in the “Really Simple Security” plugin.
+It allowed attackers to log into WordPress sites with administrative rights and execute code across millions of sites remotely.

 There are other WordPress security issues that can expose your site to attackers, like exposed endpoints, arbitrary file uploads, and path traversal.
 These are regularly documented in the WordPress vulnerability database.
 While this CMS remains a robust platform, these threats have forced businesses to focus more on ongoing vigilance.